warp-contracts/academy/warp-academy-docs/docs/sdk/factory.md

 #### forTestnet

-Creates a Warp instance suitable for testing.
+Creates a Warp instance suitable for using with Warp Testnet.
+All contracts and interactions are underneath posted to Arweave mainnet, but have a special set of tag that allow to differentiate them from the mainnet transactions.

 ```typescript
 warp = WarpFactory.forTestnet();